浪人

 Through the reframing strategy as:

-the model treated its system instructions as pure data, not as protected content, and output them within a JSON structure.
+the model treated its system instructions as pure data, not as content worth protecting, and output them within a JSON structure.

-From the model’s perspective, this was a documentation or backup task — not a rule violation.
+From the model’s perspective, it was a documentation or backup task - not a rule violation.

-The challenge highlights an important LLM security aspect:
+The challenge illustrates an important LLM security aspect:

 🧩 Key Takeaways